Trying to teach the Ontario Music Curriculum without the right tools?

 In fact, in many school boards in Ontario, there is an unwritten understanding that the music curriculum standards “don’t need” to be met.

-The good news is though, that it IS possible to teach the Ontario Music Curriculum properly, even if you don’t have a music degree – but only if you have the right resources.
+The good news is, it IS possible to teach the Ontario Music Curriculum properly, even if you don’t have a music degree – but only if you have the right resources.

 Understanding the different parts of the Ontario Music Curriculum